5 tips to create a Hong Kong workplace that supports work-life balance

 Helping your staff to achieve a healthy work-life balance means continuously assessing their professional and personal needs within the context of your business objectives.

-Here are a few suggestions on how you can create better work-life balance for your staff:
+Here are a five suggestions on how you can create better work-life balance for your staff:

 1. Allow for flexible work schedules